61-Keys/vaayu/README.md

 ### A Real Example

 Consider a mother living in Koramangala, Bangalore.
 She checks the AQI on her phone before taking her child to the park.
-The app shows **AQI 85 (Moderate)** — seems acceptable for outdoor play.
+The app shows **AQI 85 (Moderate)** ; seems acceptable for outdoor play.

 But that reading comes from the CPCB monitoring station in BTM Layout, approximately 4 kilometers away, positioned near a major road for traffic pollution monitoring.

-The actual AQI at her neighborhood park — adjacent to an ongoing construction project — could be **AQI 160 (Unhealthy)**.
+The actual AQI at her neighborhood park which is adjacent to an ongoing construction project could be **AQI 160 (Unhealthy)**.
 Her child spends two hours breathing air that's nearly twice as polluted as she believed.

 **She has no way to know.
 The infrastructure to tell her doesn't exist.**